Energy Solutions for All Organizations

 Related Frequently Asked Questions

-Although the basic common function of an ESCO contract is to fund a new installation without having to perform CAPEX request, there are many variants: shared-savings, energy performance contract, energy supply contract, managed energy service agreement, etc… Even within each model, small changes in the deal structuring can have a substantial impact on the way they are accounted in the organization’s financial statements.
+Although the basic common function of an ESCO contract is to fund a new installation without drawing from the organization's resources, there are many variants: shared-savings, energy performance contract, energy supply contract, managed energy service agreement, etc… Even within each model, small changes in the deal structuring can have a substantial impact on the way they are accounted in the organization’s financial statements.
 Our experts can help you to define which model is most suitable for you and select ESCO companies that can deliver on those models.

 The answer to this question has become in recent years a clearer and louder “yes”.
 It all depends, however, on multiple variables: size of the installation, location, current electricity structure, possibility of net metering, financing horizon, etc… EC&D performs custom-made analysis with the latest simulation software, taking into account all these points into consideration.
 Once the solution has been defined, we can assist the client in performing a procurement process to ensure that the most competent and economical offers are selected.